rchakode/realopinsight/doc/sphinx/source/overview/concepts.rst

 RealOpInsight provides :

-+ A native :doc:`WYSIWYG editor <../userguide/editor-manual>`, which is a real studio to create and edit the description of service views in a easy way.
++ A native :ref:`WYSIWYG editor <editor-manual>`, which is a studio to create  and edit the description of service views in a easy way.
-+ A :doc:`Configuration Manager <../adminguide/configuration>` to set the parameters to access the underlying monitoring servers.
++ A :ref:`Configuration Manager <config-guide>` to set the parameters to access the underlying monitoring servers.
-+ An :doc:`Operations Console <../userguide/oc-manual>` to operate the service
++ An :ref:`Operations Console <oc-manual>` to operate the service views from an operations environment.
-  views on operations environments.

 To make its integration easy, and especially in distributed monitoring environments, the :ref:`fig-architecture` is a loosely-coupled architecture,